thierryx96/fix-gitman/README.md

 1. Got to gitman.co, register with the given code
 2. Choose a bounty to fix, the bounty match the files from this repositories
 3. Choose `Start work`, this will fork this repository for you, and create a branch where you can get started.
+4. When the forking + branching has been completed, you can choose `view branch on Github` on the bounty, this will open the brnach github and you can start coding directly on it.
-4. Fix the issue or implement the missing parts, then submit your soltuion from gitman using `Finish work`.
+4. Once the work is complete then submit your solution from gitman using `Finish work`.
 Alternatively you can create the PR from Github.

 Repeat for each exercise!